meric-karadag/FeedForwardNeuralNetInC/README.md

 Features
 --------

-*   **Low-Level Implementation**: The project demonstrates core machine learning concepts without relying on high-level libraries, focusing on how neural networks work under the hood.
+*   **Low-Level Implementation**: The project demonstrates core machine learning concepts, (gradient descent based optimization) without relying on high-level libraries, focusing on how neural networks work under the hood.
 Espacially, the backprogataion code is neatly commented for a better understanding.
 *   **Custom Matrix Operations**: Handcrafted matrix operations to handle the necessary computations for the neural network.
 *   **Flexible Command-Line Interface**: Allows users to customize hyperparameters and paths through command-line arguments using `getopt`.
 *   **Progress Logging**: Training progress and accuracy can be logged to a file for later analysis.